Back

 Algorithms in Machine Learning

-Machine Learning Algorithms are essentially sets of instructions that allow computers to learn from data.
-These mathematical sets are like recipes that computers can use to analyze data, identify patterns, and make predictions
+ML algorithms are essentially sets of instructions that allow computer programs to learn from data.
+These mathematical sets are like recipes that computers can use to analyze data, identify patterns and make predictions.

 How to Build Machine Learning Algorithms?

-The first step is building the Machine Learning model with an algorithm that learns from a labeled dataset.
-This dataset contains input data and output labels, which help the algorithm in pattern recognition.
+The process starts with building a model based on ML algorithms that learn from labeled datasets.
+This dataset will contain input data and output labels to help the algorithms in pattern recognition.

-After completing the training and evaluation phases, the Machine Learning Algorithm can predict or decide on new data.
-In the prediction phase, it applies the knowledge acquired during training to new instances, providing valuable insights and recommendations.
+If the training and evaluation phases are successful, the ML algorithm can predict or decide on new data.
+In the prediction phase, it’ll apply the acquired knowledge to new instances for valuable insights and recommendations.

 Types of Machine Learning Algorithms